-If you frequently use graphic design apps or consistently make vector-based illustrations, look no further than Adobe Illustrator.
+Look no further than Adobe Illustrator if you frequently use graphic design apps or consistently make vector-based illustrations.
 Yes, there are many free applications out there that work similarly to Adobe Illustrator, but nothing beats it.

 Adobe Illustrator is perfect for drawing vector art on the computer and creating logos.
 It’s also great for projects that you know will have to get blown up to a huge proportion.
 With AI, you can change the size of any project without worrying too much about the resolution.

 Whether you’ve used it or not, if you’ve had the chance to use any other applications by Adobe, you’ll be able to pick it up quickly without watching many tutorials at all.